 Another 82 words (6 lines of text) are included under the topic Early Child Notables in all our PDF Extended History products and printed products wherever possible.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Child arrived in North America very early:

-Child Settlers in the United States in the 17th Century
+Child Settlers in United States in the 17th Century

-Child Settlers in the United States in the 18th Century
+Child Settlers in United States in the 18th Century

-Child Settlers in the United States in the 19th Century
+Child Settlers in United States in the 19th Century

 The Child Family Crest was acquired from the Houseofnames.com archives.
 The Child Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 29 February 2016 at 12:47.